 - an undertaking to assume financial responsibility by a Belgian, foreign natural or legal person (appendix 32);

-- proof of a gainful activity.
+- proof of a gainful activity (only from the 2nd year of studies).

 A medical certificate stating the absence of certain diseases as set out in law.